When installing a video surveillance system, there’s a need to choose a video recorder that captures and stores footage from the camera.

 Main Difference Between NVR and DVR

-The main difference between the these two video recorders is the manner they process the video recorded by a security camera.
+The main difference between these two video recorders is the manner they process the video recorded by a security camera.

 A DVR converts analog video into digital video.